-MC 428 (3) Special Events Promotions and Production-Advanced studio class that provides students with opportunities to develop ideas, public relations, marketing plans, event management/production, storytelling, graphic design and print production for an actual event.
+MC 428 (3) Special Events Promotions & Production- Advanced studio class that provides students with opportunities to develop ideas, public relations, marketing plans, event management/production, storytelling, graphic design and print production for an actual event.
 Students generally focus on one area for professional development for a portfolio-quality project.
 Juniors and seniors only and requires being assigned to a specific area by the professor.
 Pre-requisites include at least two media communication production courses, two journalism courses or a least two of the courses required for PR.
 Credit for this course may be given more than once.
 Fee.

-MC 432 (3) Entrepreneurship in the Music Business- Explores business models and marketing techniques used by musicians, audio engineers, record producers, recording studios, and independent record labels.
-Fee.
 MC 435 (1-6) Internship-Broadcast or related industry experience under auspices of cooperating organization, with paper submitted detailing internship experiences.
+Prerequisites: Junior/senior standing, 12 hours completed within the major, and departmental approval.
 Fee.

-MC 436 (3-6) Nashville Internship-Students work in an independent study capacity under supervision of a faculty member and a mentor in the music industry in Nashville.
-Requires a journal, time log, and a final analytical paper tying the experience to industry-related issues.
-Pre-requisite: Junior or senior status or by approval of the department chair.
-Fee.
 MC 437 (3-6) Los Angeles Internship-A supervised work experience with a previously approved film-related organization.
 A minimum work experience of 60 hours per credit hour earned, a journal, and a final paper is required.
-Pre-requisites: junior/senior standing, 12 hours completed within the major, and departmental approval.
+Pre-requisites: Junior/senior standing, 12 hours completed within the major, and departmental approval.
 Students must be a Media, Communication, or Journalism major or minor.
 Contract.
 Fee.
 Special off-campus fees apply.
-MC 442 (3) Sound for Picture -An in-depth study of the techniques used in creating and editing sound when related to motion picture.
-Topics include sound recording and editing, ADR, Foley, sound mixing, workflows and delivery methods.
-Pre-requisite: MC121.
-Fee.